BDC Hamburger Icon

 Time and Attendance FAQs

-Mobile time tracking is part of a time and attendance system that works through a mobile app or a mobile-optimized website to track and manage time for offsite workers, such as service providers or remote office employees.
-This option is especially valuable in today’s environment, in which many employees are working outside the office.
+Mobile time tracking is when you use a mobile app or a mobile-optimized website to track and manage time for off-site workers, such as field service technicians or remote employees.
+This option is especially valuable in today’s hybrid environment, in which many employees are working outside the office.

-Geofencing lets employers set location boundaries that define where employees can clock in and out.
-For example, employers can set boundaries around a work site to ensure their workers are showing up each day or remind them to clock in when they arrive at the job site.
-Without this option, an employee, in theory, could clock in and out from home and never show up at the job site.
+Some systems offer GPS tracking in conjunction with geofencing, which lets businesses set location boundaries that define where employees can clock in and out.
+For example, employers can set perimeters around a work site to ensure their workers are showing up at the correct location each day or to remind them to clock in when they arrive at the job site.
+Without this function, an employee, in theory, could clock in and out from home and never show up at the job site.

-Some systems have added mobile tracking features that record the locations of offsite employees throughout the day.
-The system pings the mobile device every few minutes so employers can view a map of where their field employees worked throughout the day.
+A few providers have added GPS-infused mobile tracking features that record the locations of off-site employees throughout the day.
+The system pings the workers’ mobile devices every few minutes so employers can view a map of where their field employees are at any given time.

 BDC Logo